konveyor/enhancements/enhancements/archetype-target-platforms/README.md

 #### Story 2

-As an __architect__, I want to manage the migration targets contained within an archetype's target platform.
+As an __architect__, I want to manage the migration target labels contained within an archetype's target platform.